GuangChen2333/CrystalKillListener/README.md

 > Add an event on Spigot API to listen to players kill a player with EnderCrystal

+Supported Minecraft Versions: 1.12

+(1.8 maybe, it can run on the 1.8, Other versions have not been tested)

 ## Usage
 1. Drag & Drop the JAR into the 'plugins' folder of your server.